frortega/EPIC_LS/README.md

 This package allows the user to perform a (Linear) General Least Squares Inversion with EPIC Tikhonov regularization.
 EPIC stands for Equal a Posteriori Information Condition.

+EPIC_LS includes 2 subpackages:

+- EPIC: codes to compute the EPIC for the general linear least squares problem.
+- LeastSquares: codes to solve the linear least squares problem and the general linear least squares problem (with linear regularization).

 #### PLEASE CITE:
 - The article describing the details of the methodology and notation of the codes: